modxorg/Docs/en/getting-started/maintenance/securing-modx.md

 }
 ```

-Note: this will return an NGINX 404 error page, which almost certainly won’t match the MODX-specified Error Page.
-You may wish wish to make a custom error page that matches your MODX error page for an extra layer of obsfuscation.
+Note: this will return an NGINX 404 error page, which almost certainly won’t match your MODX-specified Error Page.
+You may wish to make a custom error page that matches your MODX error page for an extra layer of obsfuscation.
 Create raw HTML files in your web root and add the following to your NGINX web rules.
 As a bonus, the custom 500 error page can contain important contact information and a branded logo if your site is erroring or if the database is overloading causing a 502 or 504.
 You may also want to create more custom error pages for the various other [4xx and 5xx error codes](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status):

 ```
 error_page 404 /custom_404.html;